gpivaro/Interactive-Visualizations/README.md

 ## Deployment

-* Deploy your app to a free static page hosting service, such as GitHub Pages.
+* Deploy the app to a free static page hosting service, such as GitHub Pages.

 ### About the Data